SJTU-CGM/WebPhyloTree/README.md

 var tree = WebTree.load("rectangular", description);
 ```

 Users can also supply configuration of layout parameters.
-Wiki page contains a list of slayout parameters and their description.
+Wiki page contains a list of layout parameters and their description.

 ```javascript
 var tree = WebTree.load("rectangular", description, {